2026 Masters One and Done picks, longshots, sleepers: PGA Tour predictions, expert golf predictions

 Top 2026 Masters One and Done picks

-One of McClure's surprising One and Done picks for the 2026 Masters is Xander Schauffele, who is going off at +1600 in the 2026 Masters odds.
-Schauffele's only win in the past two years came against a relatively light field in the 2025 Baycurrent Classic last fall, so he's flying a bit under the radar.
-Schauffele started 2026 with a couple of poor showings at the Farmers Insurance Open and the WM Phoenix Open.
+One of McClure's surprising One and Done picks for the 2026 Masters is Schauffele, who is going off at +1500 in the 2026 Masters odds.
+The two-time major champion has finished inside the top 10 in the Masters in five of his last seven starts, which is tied for the most top-10 finishes during that stretch.
+He appears to have recovered from a rib injury that derailed his season last year, but he is still flying under the radar.

-He appears to be rounding into form, however, as the Masters 2026 approaches.
-He finished a solo third at The Players Championship and then followed that up with a T4 at the Valspar Championship.
-In total, he's finished in the top 10 in three of his past four events.
-His course history at Augusta is impressive as well.
-He's finished in the top 10 in five of his last seven Masters appearances, so he's a strong sleeper pick to bring home a big payday despite his longer odds compared to some other top contenders.
+Schauffele finished solo third in the Players Championship before tying for fourth place in the Valspar Championship.
+The 2021 Olympic Gold medalist won both the PGA Championship and Open Championship in 2024, and he has finished inside the top 15 in each of his nine U.S. Open starts.
+Schauffele provides both a high ceiling and a high floor, making him an excellent One and Done pick for the Masters.
 You can see who else to back at SportsLine.

 How to make Masters 2026 One and Done picks